Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: PolyNSD Layer

 \subsection{Estimating the Spectral Scale: Analytic Bound and Power Iteration}

-Chebyshev rescaling requires an upper spectral bound $\lambda_{\max}$ for the chosen Laplacian $L$, so that the affine map $\widetilde L=\tfrac{2}{\lambda_{\max}}L-I$ has spectrum in $[-1,1]$.
-In PolyNSD we use two complementary strategies to obtain such a bound: (i) \emph{closed-form spectral enclosures} for normalised sheaf Laplacians and for unnormalised Laplacians via Gershgorin-type arguments, and (ii) a \emph{short power iteration} to refine (or replace) the analytic bound on unnormalised operators.
+Chebyshev rescaling requires an upper spectral bound $\lambda_{\max}$ for the chosen Laplacian $L$, so that the affine map in \autoref{eq:polysd-rescale}, has spectrum in $[-1,1]$.
+In PolyNSD we use two strategies to obtain such a bound: (i) \emph{closed-form spectral enclosures} for normalised sheaf Laplacians and for unnormalised Laplacians via Gershgorin-type arguments, and (ii) a \emph{short power iteration} to refine (or replace) the analytic bound on unnormalised operators.
+Both approaches are cheap for sparse sheaf Laplacians and provide the structural precondition needed by \autoref{subsec:cheb-approx} and \autoref{app:cheb-bound}.

 \paragraph{Normalised Sheaf Laplacian.}

 For the degree-normalised sheaf Laplacian $\Delta_{\mathcal F}=D^{-1/2}L_{\mathcal F}D^{-1/2}$, the situation is directly analogous to the scalar graph case: all eigenvalues lie in $[0,2]$.